The story of Harp Magic

 His muse sensed his despair.
 However, all things come to those who waits Peter’s wait lasted more than a few years.
 When he was 33, he was earning a living as a ski instructor to celebrities in Aspen, Colorado.
 It was a good living, but from out of the depths of his memory, his muse called to him.
 Her siren song was not to be ignored and Peter moved to Sedona, Arizona, drawn to its energy vortices, its natural beauty, and its powerful connection to a higher purpose in life.
 It was in Sedona that Peter discovered his affinity for, or more accurately, his mystical connection with the Celtic harp.
 It was 1993 and he took to the instrument, without any formal training or lessons, like the proverbial fish to water.
 His playing talent sprung forth in an almost organic manner, surprising Peter most of all.
 As part of this emergence of his muse, and tapping into the positive energies that swirl around Sedona, Peter decided that it was time to rethink much of his life.
 Making changes to his diet, engaging in energy healing, chiropractic medicine, herbal treatments, and shamanic workshops, Peter “came out of the shadows,” as it were and emerged a wholly changed person.

 His career as a recording artist began in 1994 with his first album, Harp Magic, released on the World Disc label.
 Success came almost immediately as the recording was nominated for the Best Instrumental Album award by NAIRD (now A2IM), an organization for independent musicians.
 His acclaim continued and grew exponentially in the 2000s with multiple nominations from the prestigious website New Age Reporter/Zone Music Reporter, including several nominations for Album of the Year.
-His albums consistently charted high up in their top 100, including grabbing the #1 spot for his 2013 release, Twilight Serenade.
-While his recent works are released on his own Harp Magic label (including his 2018 album, Magic Kingdom), Real Music, one of the giants of new age music, released his Shadow, Mist and Light album in 2005.
-His most recent recognition came in 2017 when he shared the Hollywood Music and Media Award for Best New Age song.
+His albums consistently charted high up in their top 100, including grabbing the #1 spot for his 2012 release, Patterns of Reflection and 2013 Twilight Serenade..
+His most recent recognition came in 2020 when he won the Hollywood Music and Media Award for Best New Age song.
+And also in 2022 winning the Gold COVR Visionary Award for his album The Winding Way.
+His latest single and video The Long Cold Winter released in march of 2022 has won several awards in international film festivals including the Los Angeles Cinematography Award,Swedish International Film Fest, European Cinematography Awards to name a few.

 Besides his music, Peter is also a stained glass and visual artist and has been since before he began playing the harp.
 His beautiful art work decorates the interior of his Sedona house (including a gallery of his Portals of Light crystal alchemy paintings) which he shares with his son 7-year old son Micah (Peter is a stay at home father and loves it!).
 In the little spare time he has, he also conducts Jeep tours of Sedona’s canyons for private clients and he is also heavily involved with the growing CBD hemp industry.
 Even with such a full plate as he has, Peter found time to write a book, Hearing the Angels Sing, and he also conducts workshops on the science of sound healing and sacred geometry.